 Withdrawal from the College, voluntarily or involuntarily, requires resident students to abide by the official check-out procedures.
 Failure to do this will result in an “improper check-out fee.”
 Resident students should vacate the room and leave campus within a twenty-four hour period.

-Requests for medical withdrawal from individual classes are made to the Vice President and Dean of the College, Fayerweather Hall.
+Requests for medical withdrawal from individual classes are made to the Vice President and Dean of the College, Fayerweather Hall, Rm 309.
+This action is taken in only extreme cases and is viewed as a "last resort measure."
 For a request to be considered, the following conditions must be satisfied:

-b.
-They are not granted if requested after the last day of classes in a given semester.
+1. The request is made before the last day of classes (before the examination period) in a given semester.